I love working with puppies, they are so adorable and sweet to train.

-How to Teach a Puppy to Sit, Stay, and Wait
+How to Train a Puppy

-Give the verbal command only once and expect your puppy to do as requested on the first command.
+- Give the verbal command only once and expect your puppy to do as requested on the first command.
 Do not for example tell the puppy to "sit" and then, if he doesn't sit on the first command, continue saying "sit. sit; SIT!"
-If you try and train your puppy this way you are actually training him to ignore you.
+If you try and train your puppy this way, you are actually training him to ignore you.

 - Give clear commands.
-This may sound obvious, but make sure your command is a simple one word spoken in a clear voice.
+This may sound obvious, but make sure your command is a simple one-word spoken in a clear voice.
 Your puppy does not speak your language.
 He must learn to recognise the sound, so make sure he can hear it.

 - One step and activity at a time.
 Dogs, and particularly young puppies, do not respond well to information overload.
 Keep your training sessions simple at first.
 It is your role as the trainer to help him succeed.
 It is not advisable to try too many activities or repetitions of an activity in the early stages of training.
-Every success, no matter how small, will give your puppy confidence and he will be eager to do the same thing again and again.
+Every success, no matter how small, will give your puppy confidence, and he will be eager to do the same thing again and again.

 - Keep the training session short.
 Puppies have short attention spans and become tired very easily.
 Don't overdo your training sessions and always finish on a high point.
 It is a good idea to have a goal in mind for each session.
 When it's reached, stop and let him rest.